Japanese say final goodbye to assassinated former leader Abe

 Mourners took photos and some called out “Abe san!” as a motorcade with the hearse carrying his body accompanied by his widow, Akie Abe, slowly drove by the packed crowd.

-Only she and other close family members, along with Prime Minister Fumio Kishida and senior party leaders, attended the funeral at the temple.
+About 1,000 people, including her, Prime Minister Fumio Kishida and senior party leaders as well as foreign officials, attended the funeral at the temple.

+At the ceremony, Akie Abe said her husband’s death still sees unreal.
+“I believe there were many things he left unfinished as a politician.
+But he had planted many seads and I’m sure they will sprout,” she was quoted by Japan’s NHK television.

+Abe’s long-time ally and mentor, Finance Minister Taro Aso, said the two former prime ministers were “bonded together as they thought about Japan’s national interest together.”

 The hearse traveled through Tokyo’s main political district, Nagata-cho, where Abe spent more than three decades after being first elected to parliament in 1991.
 It then drove slowly by the governing party headquarters, where senior lawmakers in dark suits stood outside and prayed, before heading to the prime minister’s office, where Abe served a total of nearly a decade.

-Kishida and Cabinet members pressed their hands before their chests as they prayed and bowed toward the hearse before it headed to a crematorium.
+Kishida and Cabinet members pressed their hands before their chests as they prayed and bowed toward the hearse heading to a crematorium.

-On Sunday, two days after Abe’s shocking death, his Liberal Democratic Party and its coalition partner won a landslide victory in elections for the upper house, the less powerful of parliament’s two chambers.
+On Sunday, two days after Abe’s killing, his Liberal Democratic Party and its coalition partner won a landslide victory in elections for the upper house, the less powerful of parliament’s two chambers.

 Kishida has stressed the importance of party unity after Abe’s death.

-Abe’s shooting has shaken Japan, one of the world’s safest nations with some of the strictest gun laws.
+Abe’s assassination has shaken Japan, one of the world’s safest nations with some of the strictest gun laws.

 The suspect, Tetsyua Yamagami, was arrested on the spot Friday and is being held at a local prosecutors’ office for further investigation.
 They can detain him for up to three weeks while deciding whether to formally press charges.